Slieve Snaght – Ireland's Snow-Capped Peak in Inishowen

 • Gear: Waterproof jacket, layers, sturdy boots, map, compass/GPS, and a head-lamp if you plan a late return.

-• Nearby attractions: After your hike you can explore the nearby Buncrana Golf Club, Ned’s Point Fort, or the coastal village of Carndonagh.
+• Nearby attractions: After your hike, the nearby towns of Carndonagh and Buncrana offer pubs and cafes to warm up.
 Other worthwhile spots on the Inishowen circuit include:

 For detailed navigation, see the Komoot Slieve Snaght Summit Trail and the MountainViews entry.